 The DDRO will need the following information, in most cases, to determine whether someone is eligible for OPWDD services:

 • A medical or specialty report (for example, a neurological report), including health status and diagnostic findings, to support a qualifying diagnosis other than mental retardation; For persons qualifying with intellectual disability only, a recent general medical report, if available.

-• A psychological report which includes assessment of intellectual functioning with reporting of all summary intelligence scores (subscale, Index, part, and full scale scores) and, for people with IQs above 60, standardized assessment of adaptive behavior with reporting of scale/domain and summary scores.
-For people with IQ’s below 60, adaptive assessment may be based on qualitative review via interview with care-providers, review of records, and direct observations.
+• A psychological report which includes assessment of intellectual functioning with reporting of all summary intelligence scores (subscale, Index, part, and full-scale scores) and, for people with IQs above 60, standardized assessment of adaptive behavior with reporting of scale/domain and summary scores.
+For people with IQ’s below 60, the adaptive assessment may be based on qualitative review via an interview with care-providers, review of records, and direct observations.

 • A social/developmental history, psychosocial report, or other background report that shows that the person became disabled before age 22 years (background information is still needed if the person is a child or adolescent).

 In some cases, the DDRO will not be able to decide whether someone is eligible based on the information in reports that are provided initially.
 In those cases, the DDRO may request additional information/different reports or further evaluation and will either recommend where such assessments may be done or arrange for them to be done.